grame-cncm/faustdoc/src/manual/faq.md

 <img src="group1.png" class="mx-auto d-block" width="50%">
 <center>*Shared freq1 and freq2 controllers*</center>

-So even if  `freq1` and  `freq2` controllers are used as parameters at four different places, `freq1` used in `os.osc(freq1)` and `os.square(freq1)` will have the same path (like `/foo/Freq1`), be associated to a unique controller, and will finally appear once in the GUI.
-And this is the same mecanism for `freq2`.
+So even if  `freq1` and  `freq2` controllers are used as parameters at four different places, `freq1` used in `os.osc(freq1)` and `os.square(freq1)` will have the same path (like `/foo/Freq1`), be associated with a unique controller, and will finally appear once in the GUI.
+The same mechanism applies to `freq2`.

-Now if some grouping mecanism is used to better control the UI rendering, as in the following DSP code:
+Now if some grouping mechanism is used to better control the UI rendering, as in the following DSP code:

 ```
 import("stdfaust.lib");